yellowbean/AbsBox/docs/source/modeling.rst

 Principal
 ^^^^^^^^^^^
-there are 4 types of `Principal` for bonds/tranches
+there are 5 types of `Principal` for bonds/tranches

   * ``Sequential``： can be paid down as much as its oustanding balance
-  * ``PAC``： Balance of bond can only be paid down by a predefined schedule
+  * ``PAC``： Balance of bond can only be paid down by a predefined balance schedule
+  * ``BalanceByPeriod``: Balance of bond can only be paid down by a predefined balance schedule ,indexed by bond paid period
   * ``Lockout``： Principal won't be paid after lockout date
   * ``Equity``：  No interest and shall serve as junior tranche